-- 2.3.7 Liaise with the three safeguarding partners (Local Authority, clinical commissioning group and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018. - 2.3.7 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.8 Ensure every member of staff and every governor knows: - the name of the Designated Safeguarding Lead/Deputies and their role; - how to identify the signs of abuse and neglect; - how to pass on and record concerns about a pupil/student; - that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring safeguarding concerns to the DSL/DDSL; - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Inter-Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care; - the safeguarding response to children who go missing in education. - 2.3.9 Ensure all staff members undergo safeguarding and child protection training at induction.
-Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually. - 2.3.10 Ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - 2.3.11 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties on the school website. - 2.3.12 Ensure that this policy is available publicly either via the school website. - 2.3.13 Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school leadership staff. - 2.3.14 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
-Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school.
+- where to find the Inter-Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care; - the safeguarding response to children who go missing in education. - 2.3.10 Ensure all staff members undergo safeguarding and child protection training at induction.
+Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually. - 2.3.11 Ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - 2.3.12 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties on the school website. - 2.3.13 Ensure that this policy is available publicly either via the school website. - 2.3.14 Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff. - 2.3.15 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
+Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school. - At Hemingford Grey we use Alternative Providers on the LA Alternative Provider list who have been checked and approved for all relevant checks by the LA. - Daily attendance check for pupils Alternative Provision. - Weekly parent/carer communication